polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/build-a-dapp/index.md

 1. A complete substrate blockchain with an API for your custom functionality
 2. A complete GUI with custom elements that reads and writes to this API

-This tutorial should take you about **1 hour** to complete (can you believe that substrate enables you to do this in such a tiny amount fo time?!).
+This tutorial should take you about **1 hour** to complete (can you believe that Substrate enables you to do this in such a tiny amount fo time?!).
 We will be using the [Rust programming language](https://www.rust-lang.org/) and [ReactJS](https://reactjs.org/), but you do not need to know these to be able to complete this guide.
 We will provide you with working code